-primary The diffuse leptomeningeal primitive neuroectodermal tumor is an extremely rare tumor with the limited number of cases identified up today (3).
-It frequently seen in children and is adolescents (3).
+The primary diffuse leptomeningeal primitive neuroectodermal tumor is an extremely rare tumor with the limited number of cases identified up today (3).
+It is frequently seen in children and adolescents (3).
 The Leptomeningeal spread usually occurs in the spinal cord with the absence of an intracranial lesion (1, 4).
-This makes the diagnosis of the difficult. tumor very In DLGT.
+This makes the diagnosis of the tumor difficult.
+In verv DLGT.